lupyuen/pinephone-lvgl-zig/README.md

 function import requires a callable
 ```

-We implemented `millis` ourselves for WebAssembly...
+We implement `millis` ourselves for WebAssembly...

 https://github.com/lupyuen/pinephone-lvgl-zig/blob/39da0a4251a15b8a83d6631db37d554defc2daad/lvglwasm.zig#L134-L148

 TODO: Fix `millis`.
 How would it work in WebAssembly?
 Using a counter?

 # Custom Logger for LVGL

+Let's trace the LVGL Execution with a Custom Logger.

 We set the Custom Logger for LVGL, so that we can print Log Messages to the JavaScript Console...